 Healthcare-associated infections are a major cause of sepsis among severely ill patients.
-Increased risk of nosocomial infection is associated with the presence of underlying chronic disease, alteration in host defenses, prolonged hospital stay, and the presence of invasive catheters or monitoring devices [27].
-Pulmonary, urinary tract, gastrointestinal, and wound infections predominate [28; 29].
+Increased risk of nosocomial infection is associated with the presence of underlying chronic disease, alteration in host defenses, prolonged hospital stay, and the presence of invasive catheters or monitoring devices [33].
+Pulmonary, urinary tract, gastrointestinal, and wound infections predominate [30; 34; 35].
 In hospitalized adult patients, the etiology of sepsis has shifted from being predominantly gram-negative nosocomial infections (Escherichia coli, Klebsiella spp., Enterobacter spp., and Pseudomonas aeruginosa) to gram-positive infections (Staphylococcus aureus, Streptococcus pneumoniae, and Streptococcus pyogenes).
-The incidence of sepsis caused by gram-positive infections has increased by 26.3% per year over the last three decades [17].
+The incidence of sepsis caused by gram-positive infections has increased by 26.3% per year over the last three decades [36].
+As of 2024, however, the rates of sepsis and septic shock due to grampositive organisms are rising again because of the more frequent use of invasive procedures and lines in critically ill patients.
+As a result, gram-positive and gram-negative micro-organisms are now about equally likely to be causative pathogens in septic shock [30].
 Multidrug-resistant pathogens, such as S. aureus, now account for more than half of all sepsis cases.
-S. aureus is singly responsible for

-40% of ventilator-associated pneumonia episodes and most cases of nosocomial pneumonia [17; 25].
-Group B streptococcus is a leading cause of neonatal sepsis in the United States [30].
+S. aureus is singly responsible for 40% of ventilator-associated pneumonia episodes and most cases of nosocomial pneumonia [36; 37].
+Group B streptococcus is a leading cause of neonatal sepsis in the United States [38].

 Vascular and monitoring catheters and infusion sets may become contaminated and lead to the development of nosocomial infections and sepsis.
-The risk of catheter-related sepsis is increased when the IV catheter is placed in a central vein, particularly if the catheter remains in place longer than three to five days or if the catheter is used for blood sampling [31].
+The risk of catheter-related sepsis is increased when the IV catheter is placed in a central vein, particularly if the catheter remains in place longer than three to five days or if the catheter is used for blood sampling [39].
 For this reason, consideration should be given to changing the catheter and possibly the insertion site after 72 hours.
 The risk of contamination of arterial catheters is higher than that observed with venous catheters.
-Contamination can occur if the system is entered frequently for blood sampling, if the infusate remains in place for more than 48 hours, or if inflammation develops near the catheterized artery [32].
+Contamination can occur if the system is entered frequently for blood sampling, if the infusate remains in place for more than 48 hours, or if inflammation develops near the catheterized artery [40].
 Urinary catheters left in the bladder longer than two weeks often cause infection.
-Therefore, increased surveillance for signs of urinary tract infections when catheters remain in place beyond a few days is necessary [33].
+Therefore, increased surveillance for signs of urinary tract infections when catheters remain in place beyond a few days is necessary [41].

 Central venous catheters (CVCs) are increasingly used in the pediatric population, leading to an increase in CVC-related complications.
 Implanted ports may be the device of choice when long indwelling times are expected, with consideration given to the patient's age and need for sedation and analgesia during the insertion procedure.
 Radiograph following the insertion procedure is recommended to ensure correct catheter positioning.
-Full sterile barrier precautions, strict protocols for catheter care, and prompt removal of the catheter when it is no longer needed are recommended to prevent infectious complications [34].
+Full sterile barrier precautions, strict protocols for catheter care, and prompt removal of the catheter when it is no longer needed are recommended to prevent infectious complications [42].

 Bacterial contamination of platelet units (estimated at 1 in 1,000-3,000) results in many occurrences of transfusion-associated sepsis in the United States each year.
-In 2004, the AABB (formerly the American Association of Blood Banks) adopted a standard requiring member blood banks and transfusion services to implement detection measures and limit bacterial contamination in all platelet components [35].
+In 2004, the AABB (formerly the American Association of Blood Banks) adopted a standard requiring member blood banks and transfusion services to implement detection measures and limit bacterial contamination in all platelet components [43].
 Patients who live with malignancy are commonly hospitalized due to infection.
 Immunosuppresive treatments (or the malignancy itself) can lead to severe infection, which is a frequent cause of death among cancer patients.
-One in six patients with sepsis has underlying disease [36].
+One in six patients with sepsis has underlying disease [44].